openoms/bitcoin-tutorials/electrs/README.md

 * Tor Hidden Service if Tor is active
 ---

-## Check if Electrs is working:
+## Monitor Electrs:

-Electrs will only start serving on the port 50001 when it has finished indexing.
+Electrs will only start serving on the port 50001 (and 50002 via Nginx) when it has finished indexing.

 * #### Service status
     `$ sudo systemctl status electrs`